sanderdebr/blog/_posts/2019-12-15-tutorial-harvard-api-part-1.markdown

 * CSS button animation
 * Webpack config
 * Vanilla JS ES6
-* Setting up a backend server with Express
-* Setting up a private API to connect backend with frontend
 * Setting up a 3rd party API with Harvard art API
 * Deploying front- and backend to Heroku